Cayde-6: Destiny 2

-Cayde-6 is permanently killed off during the introductory story segment of Forsaken, and could not be revived as his Ghost companion Sundance had been destroyed by his enemies.
+Cayde-6 is killed off during the introductory story segment of Forsaken and could not be revived as his Ghost companion Sundance had been destroyed by his enemies.
 The story campaign of Forsaken is primarily driven by the desire to pursue Cayde-6's killers and avenge the character.

+Cayde-6 is shown again and seems to be alive in the trailer for The Final Shape expansion, shown in the 2023 Playstation Showcase.

 Other appearances

 Cayde-6 is the central character of a 2019 comic titled Cayde's Six.

 Promotion and merchandise

 The limited edition of The Taken King includes a copy of Treasure Island, a document with notes written by Cayde-6 that give insight into his past.
-Tubbz Cosplaying released a line of toy duck figurines themed after Destiny characters, which include the likes of Cayde-6 and Eris Morn.
+TUBBZ released a line of cosplaying ducks themed after Destiny characters, which include the likes of Cayde-6 and Eris Morn.

 Cayde-6 is featured prominently in several promotional trailers for Destiny 2.
 The character is also featured in official social media posts which promoted the launch of Destiny 2.

 Following the character's death, Bungie created an in-game tribute to the character in the form of a coupon that players could pick up from the ramen booth in the Tower through a side-quest, which featured a written record of the character reminiscing about his love of ramen, the Last City and its residents.
 Another easter egg left by Bungie to commemorate Cayde-6 involved his cloak being draped over a wall that is adjacent to another non-player character in the Tower.

 For 2021's Bungie Day, an annual event held on July 7 which celebrates the relationship between Bungie and its fan community, a free emblem called A Classy Order which references Cayde-6's Spicy Ramen Coupon was released for Destiny 2 players.

 In April 2021, Bungie released a video trailer featuring Cayde-6 to promote the Guardian Games event.
 Fillion reprised the character for the video.